chaarvii/Megh-Thakkar.github.io/index.md

 Hi!
 I am Chaarvi Bansal.
 I am a pre-final year student at BITS Pilani, India, pursuing a dual degree in M.Sc.(Honours) Biological Sciences and B.E.(Honours) Computer Science.
 My research interests center around the application of deep learning in areas involving computational biology, bioinformatics and medicine.

 Currently, I am working under the supervision of Dr. Rohitash Chandra, University of New South Wales, and Professor S.S.
-Vasan, University of York, on a [COVID-19 Drug Repurposing](https://bioinformatics.csiro.au/blog/covid-19-drug-repurposing/) project at CSIRO Australia.
+Vasan, University of York, on a [MRFF Covid-19 Drug Repurposing Project & FDA Covid-19 Systems Biology-AIML Project](https://bioinformatics.csiro.au/blog/covid-19-drug-repurposing/) at CSIRO Australia.
 Prior to this, I was working on a greedy based De-Novo Genome Assembler at Advanced Data Analytics and Parallel Technologies Lab BITS Pilani.

 Recently, I have been awarded the MITACS Globalink Research Scholarship 2022 to work with Professor Kathrin Tyryshkin on the project titled <i> Modelling neuroendocrine neoplasms through graph neural networks and post-transcriptional gene regulatation </i> at Queen's University, Kingston.